dhruvkaravadiya/complete-dsa-java/README.md

 4. Commit your changes and push the branch to your forked repository.
 5. Create a pull request, explaining the changes you made.

+**note** : Make sure u follow the coding pattern as followed by the owner of the Repository
 ---

 I hope you find this repository helpful!
 If you have any questions or suggestions, please feel free to reach out.
 Happy coding!